 Key Points:

-After reading this review, you will be able to decide which dating website is most suitable for you and the one most likely to lead you to find love.
+After reading this review, you will be able to decide which dating site is most suitable for you and the one most likely to lead you to find love.

 1. Who is Popular?

-Looking at which dating site out of Elite Singles and eHarmony ranks as most popular for internet users, they are not far apart in the competition.
+Looking at which dating sites out of Elite Singles and eHarmony rank as most popular for internet users, they are not far apart in the competition.
 Users feel they get similar benefits from each site.

 EliteSingles free version seems to appeal to audiences to some extent.
 However, users prefer eHarmony because it attracts a larger number of users.
 More users essentially mean more options.